 The existence (or not) of the “supernatural” is a legitimate and eminently scientific question.
 And so, it seems to me that “supernatural” is just a silly and bemusing word.
 Maybe someday, we will discover something “supernatural”.
 But, of course, that would make it perfectly natural, wouldn’t it?

-We have a sure-fire way to expose and eliminate all the divisive myths, superstitions, and prejudices that condemn us to perpetual ignorance, arrogance, and contention.
-It’s called science!
+We have a sure-fire way to expose and eliminate all the divisive myths, superstitions, and prejudices that condemn us to perpetual ignorance, arrogance, and contention: the methods, discipline, and ethics of science.

-For this reason, a mind trained in the methods and discipline of science will forever remain a threat to those who profit from such ignorance, arrogance, and contention–namely, the religious, political, and economic powers that be.
+For this reason, a mind trained in the methods, discipline, and ethics of science will forever remain a threat to those who profit from such ignorance, arrogance, and contention–namely, the religious, political, and economic powers that be.

 Unlike so many religious and political battles, scientific theories are accepted or rejected not by indoctrination, not by popularity, not by appeals to tradition, not “on authority”, not by revelation, not by majority opinion, not by spreading propaganda, not by fiat, not by mob rule, not by censorship, not by crusades, not by inquisitions, not by coercion, not by party loyalty, and not by demonizing opposing theories–but by allowing the quantity and quality of the evidence to speak for itself.

-Isn’t the universe already mysterious enough, wondrous enough, awesome enough, miraculous enough, humbling enough, and already dangerous enough… without inventing so many ridiculous and divisive superstitions that pretend to explain it all?
+Isn’t the universe already mysterious enough, wondrous enough, awesome enough, miraculous enough, humbling enough, and dangerous enough without inventing so many ridiculous and divisive superstitions that pretend to explain it all?